Cinque Terre Travel Guide

 Cinque Terre Walking Holiday Grade

-Our walking holidays on the Cinque Terre are graded easy to moderate because although the daily walks are relatively short the terrain is very hilly and summer temperatures can be high.
+Our walking holidays on the Cinque Terre are graded moderate because although the daily walks are relatively short the terrain is very hilly and summer temperatures can be high.
 The walks follow ancient footpaths and mule tracks.
 Many are made up of steep stone staircases and some are literally cut into the cliff so if heights aren’t your thing this may not be the best trip for you.

 Most of the walking trails in the Cinque Terre are very well marked and maintained so you should have no problem following the trails.
 Our walking holidays on the Cinque Terre also include detailed route notes, maps and GPS coordinates.